openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 - If there are any ongoing/pending IOs resume the IOs and return error.
 - Disconnect the replica from target(which needs to be removed) and Resume the IOs.

+#### Current Limitations for replica scaledown
+1. To perform replica scaledown there shouldn't be any ongoing scaleup/scaledown process.
+2. Remaining replicas should be in healthy state other than removing replica.

 ### Testcases:
 - Start old replica and make sure it doesn't connect
 - Not more than DRF number of quorum replicas at any time